 - Lynn Yates

-Patient Engagement Days
+Public Engagement Days

 The Healthwatch Lancashire team visit health and social care services to speak to people and listen to their experiences.

-Our Patient Engagement Day project was established in 2015 and sees team approach to gathering feedback from local people about services in order to understand people’s experiences on a particular day and to use the information we receive to influence service improvement.
+This is an approach to gathering feedback from local people about services in order to understand people’s experiences on a particular day and to use the information we receive to influence service improvement.